 - Meet with other independent workers for co-working

-- Work with a librarian to self-publish your own novel
+- Work with a librarian to print your own book

 - Organize a meeting to brainstorm ideas